its-hazratbilal/offline-ai-assistant/README.md

 Once a model is downloaded, all AI inference happens completely on-device.

-Designed with a privacy-first approach, the app provides a smooth and modern chat experience while supporting multiple open-source language models.
+Designed with a privacy-first philosophy, the app provides a smooth and modern chat experience while supporting multiple open-source language models.

 ---

-# ✨ Features
+## ✨ Features

 - 🧠 Fully offline AI conversations
 - 📥 Download and manage GGUF language models